← Previous · All Episodes · Next →

 Katy DeCoste:

-And do you mind, for those of us like me who have 2 degrees in, like, literature, clarifying what the differences between that 2 year program and then the bridge and, like, a 4 year engineering degree and just making the distinction a little bit?
+And do you mind, for those of us like me who have two degrees in, like, literature, clarifying what the differences between that 2-year program and then the bridge and, like, a 4-year engineering degree and just making the distinction a little bit?

 Matt Heywood: